 Ingredients

-These perfectly chewy almond macaroons come together with simple ingredients that are easy to find in your local stores.
+Perfectly chewy almond cookies come together with simple ingredients that are easy to find in any grocery store.

 Sweetened condensed milk.
-I recommend Eagle Brand sweetened condensed milk over store brands, which tend to be thinner and can result in some pooling at the bottom of the almond macaroons.
+I recommend Eagle Brand sweetened condensed milk over store brands.
+Store-brand condensed milk can be thinner and result in some pooling at the bottom of the almond macaroons.

 Substitutions

 Nuts.
-Any kind of nut will be delicious — you’d just have to call them something other than cranberry almond macaroons :).
+Any kind of nut will be delicious — macadamia nuts, pistachios, walnuts, pecans

 Chocolate chips.
-White chocolate chips get folded into the coconut mixture AND drizzled on top.
-But dark chocolate chips would also taste amazing in these cranberry almond macaroons.
-You can also use chopped chocolate instead of chips.
+White chocolate chips are folded into the coconut mixture AND drizzled on top.
+Dark chocolate chips would also taste amazing in these cranberry almond macaroons.
+You can also use chopped chocolate instead of chocolate chips.

 Drizzle.
 For an alternative to the white chocolate drizzle, you can use a powdered sugar glaze instead.